 I’m a safety consultant who conducts a lot of work in the insurance industry, yet I have not mentioned insurance yet!
 A safety consultant should have some level of Professional Liability insurance.
 When I first started out, a lot of my work was done for consulting groups in which I was under their insurance policy, not my own.
 I worked about 50% of the time with clients completely on my own.
 As my business has grown, so have my Professional Liability insurance needs.
 I have used two different carriers during this time, and I recommend them both in addition to checking with your favorite insurance broker for quotes!

-If you want to read more on Professional Liability insurance, I suggest this ASSE whitepaper.
+If you want to read more on Professional Liability insurance, I suggest this ASSP whitepaper.

 I touched on the topic of “getting clients” in the gritty details post.
 There’s a lot of info there and it may take you a few reads to grasp what I’m saying and formulate your own plan.
 For the purposes of this post, I want to talk about marketing of self.
 You might have heard this described as “personal brand.”
 This is especially important if you are a sole proprietor.
 You are the face of your company!
 People will equate your company’s name with YOU.

-I have not worked for a company other than my own for over five years.
+As of 3/3/2018 when I originally posted this blog, I had not worked for a company other than my own for over five years.
 I have made it a priority to ensure that I keep my name out there in the safety industry as well as the industries I serve (construction, brewing, beverage, manufacturing, insurance, etc).
 I do this by blogging, posting frequently on LinkedIn, and staying engaged in industry groups.

 The cool thing about working for yourself is that there is no HR, marketing, sales, or other gatekeeping department.
 I can put out content on my blog, in webinars, and in person at conferences and industry association meetings.
 This is also a bad thing… no one is looking at my content before I put it out into the world!
 This is where personal branding comes into play – who are you?